canonical/encrypt-cloud-image/docs/howto/index.md

 # How-to

-There are 3 main worfklows that `encrypt-cloud-image` enables:
+There are 3 main workflows that `encrypt-cloud-image` enables:

 ```{toctree}
 :maxdepth: 1